-State officials have said little about the current drought, unlike the last one that received international media attention and even led then-Gov. Sonny Perdue to conduct a prayer session on the Capitol grounds.
+Georgia officials have said little about the current drought, unlike the last one that received international media attention and even led the governor at the time, Sonny Perdue, to conduct a prayer session on the Capitol grounds.

 “There is an aversion at the state level of political discussion to talking about drought,” said Chris Manganiello, policy director for the Athens-based Georgia River Network.

 The National Weather Service considers 57 percent of Georgia in drought conditions, 17 percent in the most severe category called “exceptional.”

 At its peak three months ago, the drought thrust 28 percent of the state into exceptional drought, including Richmond and Columbia coounties in the Augusta region.
 Heavy rains during the past 10 days, however, have removed those counties from the most dire category, leaving the areas one drought level lower, in “extreme” drought.

 Even with recent rains, 60 percent of stream monitors show reduced water flow, and lakes and ponds are at below-normal levels.